In this guide I explain how to take apart a Dell Inspiron N5010 laptop.

 I believe this model also called Inspiron 15R.
 Also similar to Inspiron M5010 model.

-I’m doing this disassembly in order to access and remove the hard drive which is mounted deep inside the laptop.
+I’m doing this disassembly in order to access and remove the hard drive.

-Before you stat laptop disassembly make sure it’s turned off and battery removed.
+Before you stat the disassembly process make sure it’s turned off and battery removed.

 Remove one screw securing the memory cover.

 Both memory slots/modules can be easily accessed on the bottom of the laptop.

 Dell Inspiron N5010 (Inspiron 15R) can support up to 8GB RAM.
 You can install up to 4GB RAM module into each slot.